Published 11 August 2017

 Other attacks use weaknesses or vulnerabilities present in a system to compromise it and cause damage.
 Attacks of this kind tend to focus on stealing Personally Identifiable Information (PII) such as customers’ banking or credit/debit card details.

->70% of malware infects systems as a result of social engineering – put simply, hackers tricking people into opening infected attachments or following links which run malicious code – so one of the best ways you can protect your organisation is by making sure all employees are aware of the dangers of opening attachments and following links from emails (or other messages) which are unexpected or seem unusually urgent, even when the person sending the emails appears to be someone trusted: hackers often attempt to appear to be a CEO or other key directive role.
+>70% of malware infects systems as a result of social engineering – put simply, hackers tricking people into opening infected attachments or following links which run malicious code – so one of the best ways you can protect your organisation is by making sure all employees are aware of the dangers of opening attachments and following links from emails (or other messages) which are unexpected or seem unusually urgent, even when the person sending the emails appears to be someone trusted: hackers often attempt to appear to be a CEO or hold another other key directive role.